tlsJP/ror2-av-effect-options/README.md

 Hewwos!

 ## OwO, wat's dis?
 The goal is to allow players to selectively disable in-game audio-visual effects that aren't strictly necessary to enjoy the game without changing game mechanics or balance.
-This may assist people who - among others; have photosensitivity, are sensitive to sensory overstimulation, or have limited computing resources.
+This may assist people who, among others; have photosensitivity, are sensitive to sensory overstimulation, or have limited computing resources.
 Effects can [usually] be toggled mid-stage.

 Originally intended just my furiend group, I am now advertising it here on the Thunderstore because I believe everyone should be able to have some fun.
 If you don't like it/me being here, just remove it!